pingidentity/terraform-provider-pingfederate/docs/data-sources/authentication_policies_fragment.md

 Optional:

-- `conditional_criteria` (Attributes List) A list of conditional issuance criteria where existing attributes must satisfy their conditions against expected values in order for the transaction to continue. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--apc_mapping_policy_action--context--issuance_criteria--conditional_criteria))
+- `conditional_criteria` (Attributes Set) A list of conditional issuance criteria where existing attributes must satisfy their conditions against expected values in order for the transaction to continue. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--apc_mapping_policy_action--context--issuance_criteria--conditional_criteria))
-- `expression_criteria` (Attributes List) A list of expression issuance criteria where the OGNL expressions must evaluate to true in order for the transaction to continue. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--apc_mapping_policy_action--context--issuance_criteria--expression_criteria))
+- `expression_criteria` (Attributes Set) A list of expression issuance criteria where the OGNL expressions must evaluate to true in order for the transaction to continue. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--apc_mapping_policy_action--context--issuance_criteria--expression_criteria))

 <a id="nestedatt--root_node--children--children--children--children--children--children--children--apc_mapping_policy_action--context--issuance_criteria--conditional_criteria"></a>
 ### Nested Schema for `root_node.children.children.children.children.children.children.children.apc_mapping_policy_action.context.issuance_criteria.conditional_criteria`